About the Constructive Advanced Thinking (CAT) Programme

 In order to engage in fruitful discussions and mature their ideas, the groups will be given the opportunity to meet for short stays in different participating institutes, and to be put in contact with the institutes’ fellows and local research communities.

 With few guidelines and a very light application process, CAT is designed to maximize the creativity of research groups.
 This call has been incubated in the Network of European Institutes for Advanced Study (NETIAS) and also involves institutes beyond the network.
 The collaboration between several institutes in different countries aims at giving these groups access to a great variety of high-level thinkers and researchers in order to go beyond the current frontiers of knowledge and to develop highly innovative ideas on how to address very complex societal issues.

-The participating institutes support the teams by connecting them with the most knowledgeable and experienced researchers onsite as well as digitally, and by helping them valorise the obtained results through their legitimating channels.
-During their stay, CAT teams benefit from the institutes’ amenities and conviviality for work and exchanges.
-Discussions at the institutes provide a unique sounding board for innovative ideas and give valuable feedback.
+The participating institutes will support the teams by connecting them with the most knowledgeable and experienced researchers onsite as well as digitally, and by helping them valorise the obtained results through their legitimating channels.
+During their stay, CAT teams will benefit from the institutes’ amenities and conviviality for work and exchanges.
+Discussions at the institutes will provide a unique sounding board for innovative ideas and will give valuable feedback.

 Obligations for CAT groups